-Research in this division covers the basic mechanisms underlying inflammatory arthritis and metabolic bone disease, together with development and validation of novel biomarkers which can be used to predict clinical outcomes.
+Research in this division covers the basic mechanisms underlying inflammatory arthritis and metabolic bone disease.

-Dr Poole’s group applies novel imaging techniques to investigate human bone diseases.
+Dr Poole’s group applies novel imaging techniques, including high resolution CT, to investigate human bone diseases.
 With the Engineering for Clinical Practice team of Graham Treece and Andrew Gee, they have studied focal thinning as a cause of femoral neck fracture and have discovered that bone building drugs have targeted effects at key sites within the osteoporotic femur and vertebrae.
 Research into prediction of future osteoarthritis by automated mapping of subchondral sclerosis and the joint space width is also pursued, using large cohorts of patients with imaging, genetic and outcome data in Iceland.
 Dr. Poole and colleagues recently developed a technique for extracting bone mineral density data from routine CT scans such as those used to screen for malignancy, and this has been recognized by an NHS Innovation 2014 award.
 Dr. Poole and NHS colleagues run a tertiary service for the diagnosis and management of rare metabolic bone diseases.

 Pages: 1 2